Noise music: 1940s–1960s: Electroacoustic music and musique concrète

 In 1961, James Tenney composed Analogue #1: Noise Study (for tape) using computer synthesized noise and Collage No.1 (Blue Suede) (for tape) by manipulating Elvis Presley's recording of "Blue Suede Shoes".
-By 1964, composer Robert Ashley released the composition "The Wolfman", in a retrospective the Wire stated, "he [Robert Ashley] played his own vocals through loudspeakers simultaneously with a tape composition and controlled the feedback by putting his mouth up against the mic.
+By 1964, composer Robert Ashley released the composition "The Wolfman", in a retrospective, The Wire stated, "he [Robert Ashley] played his own vocals through loudspeakers simultaneously with a tape composition and controlled the feedback by putting his mouth up against the mic.
 The avalanche of noise was so overpowering to the listener that no one ever understands how the sound is made".
 In 1965, London free improvisation group AMM was founded by Keith Rowe, Lou Gare and Eddie Prévost, their work has been considered as presaging noise music, with AllMusic's Brian Olewnick stating, "noise bands owe it to themselves to check out their primary source."
 In Canada, Nihilist Spasm Band, the world's longest-running self-described "noise band", was formed that same year, they later worked with artists they influenced such as Thurston Moore of Sonic Youth and Jojo Hiroshige of Hijokaidan in the 1990s.

-In 1966, New York band the Velvet Underground released their first recording, a track entitled "Noise" which was originally recorded by John Cale in 1964.
+In 1966, New York band the Velvet Underground released its first recording, a track titled "Noise" that was originally recorded by John Cale in 1964.
 Lou Reed and John Cale later cited the drone music of La Monte Young as being a major influence, with Reed later drawing from Young on his solo album Metal Machine Music.
 Cale later released early noise music recordings made with Tony Conrad in the early to-mid 60s, such as Inside the Dream Syndicate series.

 In 1967, composer Pauline Oliveros released the composition "A Little Noise In The System", regarded as one of the earliest examples of contemporary noise music.
 Other contemporaneous developments include underground and psychedelic acts such as Intersystems, Musica Elettronica Viva, the Mothers of Invention, Red Krayola, Michael Yonkers, Cromagnon, Pärson Sound, the Godz, the Ethix, the Sperm and Fifty Foot Hose.
 In 1968, the Beatles' The White Album incorporated influences from musique concrète on track "Revolution 9", alongside George Harrison's Electronic Sound and John Lennon's Two Virgins and Life with the Lions albums with Yoko Ono who had been a part of the New York Fluxus scene.